tozny/js-sdk/README.md

 async function main() {
   try {
-    // This return a File object, which contains the written record const file = await client.writeFile(type, handle, meta)
+    // This returns a File object, which contains the written record const file = await client.writeFile(type, handle, meta)
     // This fetches the record out of the File object const record = await file.record()